Summary: in this tutorial, you will learn how to use the SQL SELECT

 We’ll use the employees

-statement to get data from all the rows and columns in the employees
+statement to retrieve data from all the columns of the employees

 table: